etwk/blog/content/lists/books.md

 - [ ] The Lives of Michel Foucault #people
 - [ ] The Agony of Eros (Byung-Chul Han) #love
 - [ ] Beauty: A Very Short Introduction #must
 - [ ] If You Live To 100, You Might As Well Be Happy: Lessons for a Long and Joyful Life #aging #translation #Korean
+- [ ] The Ego and His Own: The Case of the Individual Against Authority (Max Stirner)

 ## Photography
 - [ ] I Am Home: Portraits of Immigrant Teenagers